open-feature/java-sdk-contrib/providers/flagd/README.md

                 .build());
 ```

-Provider will not detect file changes nor re-read the file after the initial read.
+Provider will attempt to detect file changes using polling.
+Polling happens at 5 second intervals and this is currently unconfigurable.
-This mode is useful for local development, test cases, and offline applications.
+This mode is useful for local development, tests and offline applications.

-For a full-featured, production-ready file-based implementation, use the RPC evaluator in combination with the flagd standalone application, which can be configured to watch files for changes.
+> [!IMPORTANT]
+> Note that you can only use a single flag source (either gRPC or offline file) for the in-process resolver.
+> If both sources are configured, offline mode will be selected.

 ### Configuration options